 2. KEEP YOUR STUDENTS ENGAGED FROM THE START.

 Having an activity ready for your students not only gives them something fun to do but is also an excellent management trick.
 Students who are busy at work have less time to devote to other less than desirable activities.
 Make sure the activity you plan is simple enough for students to complete independently and entertaining enough to hold their attention.
-A simple “All About Me” activity like the one below allows for creativity and naturally differentiation.
-Click here or on the picture to get your copy.
+A simple “All About Me” activity like the one below allows for creativity and differentiation.

 3. DOUBLE CHECK TRANSPORTATION.

 The first day is busy enough to exhaust even the most experienced of teachers.
 Don’t let yourself run around at the last minute checking the after-school transportation of your students.
 Instead, check with parents as your students arrive in the morning.
-Having a form printed and ready to go makes the day so much easier!
+Having a transportation list printed and ready to go makes the day so much easier!
 You will still need to spend your conference period checking on transportation with parents who do not accompany their students on the first day, but it’s nice to have a giant head start.
-Click here or on the picture to get back to school forms that will make the day run smoothly.

 4. OPEN LINES OF COMMUNICATION WITH PARENTS.